L-nsamba/alu_regex-data-extraction-L-nsamba/README.md

 <p>A Python-menu based regex data extraction tool that processes text files and
 extracts various types of structured data using regular expressions (Regex).
-This application demonstrates the power of regular expressions for data extraction from unstructured text, simulating real-world scenarios where develops need to extract specific information from large datasets.
+This application demonstrates the power of regular expressions for data extraction from unstructured text, simulating real-world scenarios where developers need to extract specific information from large datasets.
 </p>